aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/comments/add/_index.md

 weight: 10
 ---

-The REST API allows you to add a comment to a Word Document.
-The API return added comment data in XML/JSON format.
-The resource properties are given below:
+This REST API adds a `Comment`.

+The important properties are described below:

 |Property Name|Type|Description|
 | :- | :- | :- |